A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Variation of remaining CLDM parameters around baseline values

-In Fig.~20, $x$ and $r_{\rm C}$ are plotted versus density for the BD EoSs (left) and the Skyrme EoSs together with DH and BBP (right).
-The WS cell size $r_{\rm C}$ appears insensitive to the reduced neutron pressure of the BD EoSs, while the local proton fraction $x$ drops by up to 0.05 for $L=25,35$ MeV; in order to reduce the lattice Coulomb energy cost of increasing the nuclear size (which happens because of the reduced dripped neutron pressure), the proton fraction drops, which will maintain a roughly constant nuclear charge number.
-The Skyrmes again fall within the region of the MSL baseline results.
-The DH EoS is also consistent although it falls at the upper boundary of the WS cell size region.
-The BBP EoS predicts a larger WS cell size.
+The WS cell size $r_{\rm C}$ appears insensitive to the reduced neutron pressure of the BD EoSs.
+In contrast, the local proton fraction $x$ drops by up to 0.05 for $L=25-35$ MeV; in order to reduce the lattice Coulomb energy cost of increasing the nuclear size (which happens because of the reduced dripped neutron pressure as outlined in section ~6.1.3), the proton fraction drops, which will maintain a roughly constant nuclear charge number $Z$.
+The DH EoS falls at the upper boundary of the WS cell size region.
+The BBP EoS predicts a larger WS cell size throughout most of the inner crust.